1160288954/task-scheduling/README.md

 the folder of PythonPlot contains all the python code to plot the compare experiments and plot the scatter plot to show the postive relationship between FTG and SPD.

-the folder of ResultFigures contains all the figures get from our experiments.
+the folder of ResultFigures contains all the figures got from our experiments.